bsamek/evergreen-wiki/Commit-Queue.md

 The module can only be set when initially adding the main PR to the commit queue since the test is immediately finalized.

 ## CLI
-For projects using other tools for code review, changes can be uploaded to Evergreen with the Evergreen CLI.
+For projects using other code review tools, changes can be uploaded to Evergreen using the `evergreen commit-queue` subcommands in the Evergreen CLI.
 ### Trigger
 Changes are added to the queue with the sub-command `evergreen commit-queue merge`.
 #### Options